 Ask a room full of diverse people to imagine a glass, and you’ll probably notice two things: not everyone pictures the same glass, and the image they produce is influenced by the environment they come from.
 Now, how can your interdisciplinary team spontaneously agree on the meaning of “collaboration” without prior alignment?
 Since you’ll probably be dealing with different perspectives, it’s essential to get specific and describe exactly what each of these words means to you and your company.
 This can be done by elaborating on the significance of the value and highlighting the nuances of what it means to all of you.
 In this way, you will lay down a common ground for your team members to act upon.

-Step Three: Turning Values into Actions
+Step Three: Turning Your Values into High Performance Actions

 When you all know and have internalized what all your values mean in detail, the next question to explore is “what does success look like?”
 For instance, if we live in line with our value “collaboration,” how does that look like?
 Which core behaviors do we wish to focus on and celebrate?
 This can be anything from collaborating with your customers in your product development by embracing the customer-centric approach to bringing all departments together to represent different perspectives in the ideation phase of a new product.
 In short, which key actions reflect “collaboration” as a value in each area of the company, in each project that you fulfill and in each task that the team executes?
-What are the specific goals that embody each of your company’s values
+What are the specific goals that embody each of your company’s values?

 These three actionable steps are pivotal in creating the cultural foundation of a thriving company culture that can help bridge the gap between having words on the wall and having actual, strong company values that are really supported by actions.
-So ask yourself:

 i.
 What are your core company values?